ruoyu0088/jupyter_extensions/README.md

 * Select the cells and then press `Alt-c` to copy it.
 * Press `Alt-v` to paste cells in clipboard.
 * Press `Alt-a` to append selected cells to the clipboard.
+* Press `Alt-Shift-v` to paste a selected cell, this will popup a typeahead form.

 ### slice